RandomAnomaly/web-dev-template/README.md

 3. Now run the command `npm install` in the same directory as the package.json file to install the gulp dependencies.
 Run the command with the `--verbose` option to see a bunch of text fly by super fast and feel like a 90s movie hacker.
 4. Now you're free to go!
 Check out the next section to see what stuff you can do with the basic pipeline.

+## Basic use flow
+Simply use the `gulp watch` command and begin working within the dev directory.
+A browser window will open and refresh as you save changes to your files.
+As always, use `Ctrl + C` to halt the current job.

 ## What's in the pipeline?
 The gulpfile is preconfigured with a few common things that I find myself using regularly.
 Below is a list of the jobs that can be run as `gulp <command>`: